dejwk/roo_display/README.md

 ### Backgrounds and overwriting

-By default, when you draw something, it will only overwrite the non-background pixels:
+By default, `roo_display` draws the minimum possible number of pixels:

 ```cpp
 /// ...